facebook/react/docs/docs/reference-react-component.md

 componentWillUnmount()
 ```

 `componentWillUnmount()` is invoked immediately before a component is unmounted and destroyed.
-Perform any necessary cleanup in this method, such as invalidating timers, canceling network requests, or cleaning up any DOM elements that were created in `componentDidMount`.
+Perform any necessary cleanup in this method, such as invalidating timers, canceling network requests, or cleaning up any DOM elements that were created in `componentDidMount`

 As discussed in [Conditional Rendering](/react/docs/conditional-rendering.html), a React component
 could be included in its parent's `render()` method or not.
 So, consider this basic component, which